 Jobs for Graduate Students

-The job application deadline for the 2014-2015 academic year will be Wednesday, February 19, 2014 at 1PM.
-You can download a copy of the application form and instructions here:
+The application deadline for the 2017-18 academic year is Wednesday, February 15, 2017 at 1:00 pm.
+You may download a copy of our job application here:

 On the rest of this page, you can learn in more detail about the jobs we have available and how to apply for them.
 Because our courses are geared to writers in many different disciplines and professions, we seek to employ University of Chicago graduate students from as many fields as possible: humanities, social sciences, and the sciences.
 We make our hiring decisions without regard to religion, national or ethnic origin, sex, sexual orientation, age, disability, academic department, or any other factors irrelevant to your ability to teach writing.